HackTricks-wiki/hacktricks/windows-hardening/active-directory-methodology/security-descriptors.md

 ## Security Descriptors

-Security Descriptor Definition Language (SDDL) defines the format which is used to describe a security descriptor.
-SDDL uses ACE strings for DACL and SACL:: `ace_type;ace_flags;rights;object_guid;inherit_object_guid;account_sid;`
+[From the docs](https://learn.microsoft.com/en-us/windows/win32/secauthz/security-descriptor-definition-language): Security Descriptor Definition Language (SDDL) defines the format which is used to describe a security descriptor.
+SDDL uses ACE strings for DACL and SACL: `ace_type;ace_flags;rights;object_guid;inherit_object_guid;account_sid;`

 The **security descriptors** are used to **store** the **permissions** an **object** has **over** an **object**.
 If you can just **make** a **little change** in the **security descriptor** of an object, you can obtain very interesting privileges over that object without needing to be member of a privileged group.

-Then, this persistence technique is based on the hability to win every privilege needed against certain objects, to be able to perform a task that usually requires admin privileges but without the need of being admin.
+Then, this persistence technique is based on the ability to win every privilege needed against certain objects, to be able to perform a task that usually requires admin privileges but without the need of being admin.

 ### Access to WMI